-- Information submitted to the EPSS remains encrypted until the deadline and can only be viewed by the applicant. - It is recommended that you check that all your material has been successfully been uploaded and submitted. - You can revise and resubmit your proposal up to call deadline.
+- Information submitted to the EPSS remains encrypted until the deadline and can only be viewed by the applicant. - It is strongly recommended that you check that all your material has been successfully uploaded and submitted, that you have submitted the correct Part B file and that it is readable and printable. - You can revise and resubmit your proposal at any time up to call deadline.